JagtapSagar/Neural-Networks/RNN_BERT_Natural_Language_Inferencing/README.md

 The following pie chart shows the distribution languages of the premise-hypothesis pairs in the dataset.
 ![alt text](https://github.com/JagtapSagar/Neural-Networks/blob/main/RNN_BERT_Natural_Language_Inferencing/Images/Language%20distribution.png)

-The figure below shows the train set data having the columns id, premise, hypothesis, lang_abv, language and label.
+The figure below shows the train set data having the columns id, premise, hypothesis, lang_abv, language, and label.
 The label contains 0, 1, or 2 (corresponding to entailment, neutral, and contradiction) respectively.

 ![alt text](https://github.com/JagtapSagar/Neural-Networks/blob/main/RNN_BERT_Natural_Language_Inferencing/Images/train%20data%201.PNG)

-The plot below showcases the distribustion of labels in the train set.
+The plot below showcases the distribution of labels in the train set.
 The distribution is almost equal for all three labels and therefore equalization will not be necessary.

 ![alt text](https://github.com/JagtapSagar/Neural-Networks/blob/main/RNN_BERT_Natural_Language_Inferencing/Images/dataset%201%20label%20distribution.png)

-Since this dataset contains multiple languages, we can use any of the freely available language translation API's such as google translate to convert all sentence pairs to english.
-While this may not be necessary will allow us to keep the tokenized corpus short and have less redundant words.
+Since this dataset contains multiple languages, we can use any of the freely available language translation API such as google translate to convert all sentence pairs to English.
+While this may not be necessary will allow us to keep the tokenized corpus short and have fewer redundant words.

 #### Dataset 2
-As mentioned in earlier section, this dataset contains about 570k human-written English sentences.
-Therefore no transation of will be necessary.
-The following image shows distribution of all the labels in the train set.
+As mentioned in an earlier section, this dataset contains about 570k human-written English sentences.
+Therefore no translation will be necessary.
+The following image shows the distribution of all the labels in the train set.

 ![alt text](https://github.com/JagtapSagar/Neural-Networks/blob/main/RNN_BERT_Natural_Language_Inferencing/Images/dataset%202%20label%20distribution.png)